TechTweedie/techtweedie.github.io/content/posts/241214-backing-up-your-development-environment-avoiding-costly-mistakes-in-low-code-development/index.md

 ---
-title: "Avoid Costly Mistakes: Backing Up Your Power Platform Development Environment"
+title: "At Learner to Leader: Avoid Costly Mistakes: Backing Up Your Power Platform Development Environment"
 description: "In this session with the Power Platform Learner to Leader community, I shared how to avoid common mistakes and data loss by backing up your Power Platform development environment using Azure DevOps pipelines.
 Here's a step-by-step guide you can follow."
 tags:
   - Power Platform